Ndejje University

 Ndejje University is a private, multi-campus, Christian university and the oldest private university in Uganda.

 Location

 The university has two separate campuses located on 200 acre, in a rural setting at Ndejje Hill, about 14 km, north-west of Bombo Town, in Luweero District, in the Buganda Region of Uganda.
 The main campus of the university lies adjacent to the Lady Irene Camps in Ndejje.
 This location lies approximately 42 km, by road, north of Kampala, the capital city of Uganda.
 Ndejje Hill is located about 8 km, northwest of Bombo, the nearest large town.
-The coordinates of Ndejje University Main Campus are:0°36'44.0"N, 32°28'34.0"E (Latitude:0.612222; Longitude:32.476111).

 History

 In 1995, "The Christian University of East Africa" with some government involvement was annexed by the Anglican Diocese of Luweero, in the Province of the Church of Uganda.
 The name of the university was changed to Ndejje University.
 In 1998, the institution received recognition as a tertiary level institution of higher learning by the government of Uganda through the Ugandan Ministry of Education and Sports.

 Ownership of the university was expanded to include all six dioceses of the Church of Uganda in the Buganda Region.
 Ndejje University was issued a University Charter by the government of Uganda in 2009.
 The university offers undergraduate and postgraduate programs that are recognized nationally and Internationally.